Washington Spirit: 2022–present, Kang ownership

+On January 9, 2024, the club announced the hiring of FC Barcelona Femeni's Jonatan Giráldez Costas as their new head coach.

+On March 24, 2025, the club announced Mark Krikorian, general manager and president of soccer operations, was stepping down after his contract expired in February 2025.
+Krikorian was widely credited for the successes of the Spirit's 2024 season after the club suddenly traded away key players Sam Staab and Ashley Sanchez leading into the 2024 NWSL Draft.
+These accomplishments included converted forward Tara McKeown being named a 2024 NWSL Defender of the Year contender, signing a highly regarded head coach in Jonatan Giráldez, drafting 2024 NWSL Midfielder and Rookie of the Year in Croix Bethune, and the Spirit making a run to the 2024 NWSL Championship before losing to Orlando Pride in the final match.

+On June 2, 2025, the Washington Spirit announced that Giráldez would become the head coach of OL Lyonnes in time for the start of the 2025-26 Première Ligue.
+Both the Spirit and OL Lyonnes are owned by Michelle Kang.
+Assistant coach Adrián González will be taking over.

+Ownership

+Michele Kang has been the Spirit's majority and managing owner since March 30, 2022, after joining the ownership group in December 2020.

+On May 16, 2023, Kang and OL Groupe, the holding company of Olympique Lyonnais, announced the formation of a separate entity that would be composed of the Spirit and French women's top-division club Olympique Lyonnais Féminin.
+OL Groupe would retain a 48% stake in the resulting new entity, and Kang would become the club's majority owner and CEO, pending the approval of the NWSL and French regulators.
+To avoid conflicts of interest, OL Groupe would sell its NWSL club, OL Reign.

 Colors and badge

 In January 2013, the team unveiled its new colors and badge.
 The badge was designed to resemble a torch reflecting the notion of "Burning with Spirit."
 It also contains a crown that holds 11 stars to represent the 11 players on the field and a ball with a single star to represent the 12th player (the team's fans) placed where the fuel for the torch would be representing how the fans "fuel the spirit."
 All of the components of the badge are "wrapped in the Banner of Spirit for a patriotic theme honoring our flag and all of those who have given their lives and sacrificed much so we can enjoy the freedoms we have."

 The logo was designed by freelance designer Pete Schwadel and incorporates the team colors of navy, red, and white, further reinforcing the patriotic theme woven throughout the team's imagery.
 It also features both "Washington" and "DC" to represent the team's connection with the District and the greater Washington metropolitan area.

-The color and design of the 2020/2021 kit reinforces these values.
-The blue represents the unity of the club with the communities of DC, Virginia and Maryland and the waters of the Potomac River that ties those three parts of the region together.
-The two red stripes depict the District of Columbia flag and the roots of the club in the nation's capital.
-The gray stripes signify the constant upward growth of the organization in promoting equality, diversity and inclusion.
-The red notch reflects the sacrifices made by the players—past, present and future—to fulfill their maximum potential as athletes and leaders in society.
+In March 2023, the team unveiled a new chrome crest and new colors of black and white for the season.
+The updated visual identity is part of a rebrand in progress.